speculare-cloud/speculare-server/README.md

   </p>
 </div>

+This repo is the place for both server & alerts of Speculare, doing it this way to share models and some common code.

 Speculare server is intended to recieve data from speculare-client childrens.

+Speculare alerts is intended to create and send notifications about incidents.

 This project is meant to evolve in something more complete and more complexe in a somewhat near future.